tm-gif/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-This Twitter Sentiment Analysis was part of my Algorithms Final Project.
+This Twitter Sentiment Analysis was developed as part of my Algorithms Final Project.